China formally arrests two Canadians on state secrets charges

 The measures were in accordance with the law, Lu said, and Beijing hoped Canada “will not make irresponsible remarks” about law enforcement and judicial proceedings in China.

-Canadian diplomats have been allowed to visit the two men in detention.
+“We continue to take the safety of the Canadians arbitrarily detained in China with the utmost priority,” Canadian Prime Minister Justin Trudeau told reporters during an official trip to Paris, calling the arrests “unacceptable.”

+“We will continue to work with our allies and work directly with China to ensure that they understand that we are a country of the rule of law, and we will allow our legal processes to unfold independently while at the same time we will always stand up for Canadians and will continue to,” he added.

-In March, China accused the two of involvement in stealing state secrets.
+In March, China accused the two men of involvement in stealing state secrets.

 China has said it is fully guaranteeing both men’s lawful rights.
 Kovrig also holds Hungarian citizenship.

-Kovrig works for the International Crisis Group (ICG) non-governmental organisation which focuses on conflict resolution.
+Kovrig works for the International Crisis Group (ICG), a non-governmental organisation which focuses on conflict resolution.

+In a statement, ICG said Kovrig’s arrest was unjust and called for his immediate release.

+“After 158 days of arbitrary detention, Michael still hasn’t been allowed to see his family or a lawyer,” ICG said.
+“His work was completely transparent and out in the open for all to see, including for Chinese officials.”

 With their formal arrest, they could soon face trial, though it is unclear when that may be.